gavinyork/zephyr3d/doc/markdown/scene.scenenode.isbatchgroup.md

 ## SceneNode.isBatchGroup() method

-true if this is a batch group, false otherwise
+Type guard: true if this node is a batch group.

 **Signature:**